ranvis/AhkUnit/README.markdown

 AhkUnit
 =======

-AhkUnit is a unit test framework for AutoHotkey_L.
+AhkUnit is a unit test framework for AutoHotkey_L 1.1.04.

 ## Installation